NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

 Then, the command::

+    pc_align                                    \
+      --max-displacement -1                     \
-    pc_align --max-displacement -1 --num-iterations 0 \
+      --num-iterations 0                        \
+      --max-num-reference-points 1000           \
+      --max-num-source-points 1000              \
       --save-transformed-source-points          \
       --save-inv-transformed-reference-points   \
       --initial-transform run/run-transform.txt \
       --csv-format <csv format string>          \
+      dem.tif meas.csv                          \
-      dem.tif meas.csv -o run_full/run
+      -o run_full/run

 will transform the full ``dem.tif`` into the coordinate system of ``meas.csv``, and ``meas.csv`` into the coordinate system of ``ref.tif`` with no further iterations.
+The number of input points here is small, for speed, as they will not be used.

 See also :numref:`ba_pc_align` for how to use such transforms with cameras.

 If an initial transform is used, with zero or more iterations, the output transform produced by such an invocation will be from the source